 Recommended for exterior doors, deadbolt locks are substantial locks that lock the door into the frame.
 Deadbolts come in keyed versions, which always require a key, and levered versions that only require a key to open from the outside.
 If no glass is nearby, the lever version is best as it is more likely to get used.

-Need to find a pro for your Home Security Project?Find Pros
+Ready to start your Home Security Project?Find Pros

 Sliding glass doors present a special challenge.
 Most are vulnerable to breakage.
 The simplest security enhancement is to place a metal bar or broom handle in the inside floor track.
 Some sliding doors can simply be lifted out of their tracks.
 There are screws at the top and bottom of the inside of the door that control how it sits in the track.
 Adjust these so that the door cannot be lifted so high that the bottom comes free from the track.